 Back in September 2022, fishermen off the coast of Devon, England, were looking to catch lobsters through an alternative, albeit bright, method.
 Instead of putting bait in expensive lobster pots, they used small underwater lights.

 The idea was that the lighted bait could outline the lobster pot as a potential shelter, or that the crustacean would be attracted to the light.
-To the fishermen’s amazement, the lights proved to be a huge hit, but not with lobsters, with scallops.
+To the fishermen’s amazement, the

-Usually, the fishermen would catch around five scallops out of 35,000 pots.
+King Scallop (pecten maximus) Behaviour Towards Light by Fishtek Marine Usually, the fishermen would catch around five scallops out of 35,000 pots.
 Yet, with the addition of the LED lights, there were around 15 scallops for every 50 pots!
 That’s a 1,500-fold increase!

 Scientists are still trying to uncover the reason why scallops are attracted to these little lights.
 They look like they don’t have eyes but it turns out scallops have 200 eyes, all lining the mantle of their shell!
 Although they don’t work like our eyes, they are able to detect prey by picking them out in the glow of the light.

 And scientists believe it’s for this reason that these guys just can’t resist that little patch of light, like moths to a flame or, more accurately, scallops to an LED.
 The traditional method of catching delicious scallops is by dredging.
 Scallop Dredges rely on heavy-duty metal framed nets, which are pulled over the seabed, digging into it, and flipping scallops out of the sand and into the nets.
+But this catching method causes irreparable damage to the seabed, taking up to ten years for the ecosystems to recover from dredging.
+But with the discovery of scallop discos, there’s hope that we’ll soon see a decrease in this catching technique.
+That calls for a party!

 Mysterious Wooden Ship Unearthed At Ground Zero